numaproj/numaflow-python/examples/function/multiproc_map/README.md

 To enable multiprocessing mode

-1) Set the env flag `MAP_MULTIPROC="true"` for the numa container

-2) Start the multiproc server in the UDF using the following command
+1) Start the multiproc server in the UDF using the following command
 ```python
 if __name__ == "__main__":
     grpc_server = MultiProcServer(map_handler=my_handler)
     grpc_server.start()
 ```
-3) Set the ENV var value `NUM_CPU_MULTIPROC="n"` for the UDF and numa container, to set the value of the number of processes to be created.
+2) Set the ENV var value `NUM_CPU_MULTIPROC="n"` for the UDF container, to set the value of the number of server instances (one for each subprocess) to be created.